Crews Hole Women's Bright Hour

 Both the photos below were also sent to us by Jayne.
 Click on the images to enlarge.
 The first photo is from 1907 and the second must be a similar date.

 The Bessell family, who feature in some of these photos, lived at the White House which was on the hillside above the chapel.
-Part of the White House was used as the Methodist Meeting House before the chapel opened in 1853.
+As mentioned above, part of the White House was used as the Methodist Meeting House before the chapel opened in 1853.